Rate-optimal refinement strategies for local approximation MCMC: Local approximation MCMC

 where $C_b^{\prime}>0$ and, informally, we can think of $\bar{\Delta}^{p+1}$ as the maximum of $\Delta(x)^{p+1}/V(x)$, where $V(x) > 0$ is a penalty function to be described below.
 We will thus use the local radius $\Delta(x)^{p+1}$ as an \textit{error indicator}, and sequentially refine our approximation so that $\bar{\Delta} = \bar{\Delta}(T)$ decays with time $T$.

 We would like to balance the additional error introduced by the surrogate model against the usual ``Monte Carlo'' error of the original Markov chain.
-As is typically the case when balancing different sources of error, we choose our parameters so that the upper bound on surrogate error decays at the same rate as the Monte Carlo error.
+We choose our parameters so that the upper bound on the surrogate error decays at the same rate as the Monte Carlo error.
 To ensure that the pointwise surrogate error is small enough, we partition the chain into consecutive intervals called \emph{levels}, $\ell = 0, 1, 2, \ldots$, and prescribe a piecewise constant error threshold for each level $\ell$,

 with $\gamma_0, \gamma_1 > 0$.
 Here, $V(x) > 0$ is a $\pi$-integrable penalty function that allows the error threshold to be larger in low-probability regions (e.g., in the tails of the distribution).
 We assume that $V(x)$ satisfies the Lyapunov inequality \eqref{eq:lyapunov}; this requirement guides how to choose the function.
 As a reasonable default, we set $V(x) = \exp{(\nu_0 \|x-\bar{x}\|^{\nu_1})}$, where $\nu_0>0$, $0 < \nu_1 \leq 1$, and $\bar{x}$ is a user-prescribed estimate of the centroid of the distribution (e.g., the mean or mode).
 During MCMC, we locally refine the surrogate model if the error indicator $\Delta(x)^{p+1}$ at the current state exceeds the current threshold $\gamma_\ell(x)$.